dhigley6/PAX2/README.md

 ## Overview of PAX

 Resonant Inelastic X-ray Scattering (RIXS) is an increasingly widely utilized technique for studying elementary excitations in a wide range of matter.
 In RIXS, one directs monochromatic X-ray radiation onto matter under study and measures the spectra (energy distribution) of resultant scattered X-rays.
 Standard RIXS estimations are accomplished by measuring X-rays directly with a grating-based spectrometer.
 Unfortunately, these grating-based spectrometers can be very large (up to hundreds of m<sup>2</sup> for measurements with state of the art resolutions) and have very low throughputs (~1 measured photon for every 10<sup>8</sup> photons absorbed in a sample is typical).
-PAX is alternative method for estimating X-ray spectra that could mitigate these challenges in many circumstances, serving as a complement to grating-based spectrometers.
-PAX transforms the X-ray spectra measurement problem to an electron spectra measurement problem, enabling use of electron spectrometers instead of X-ray spectrometers for X-ray spectroscopy.
+PAX is an alternative method for estimating X-ray spectra that could mitigate these challenges in many circumstances, serving as a complement to grating-based spectrometers.
+PAX transforms the X-ray spectra measurement problem to an electron spectra measurement problem, enabling use of electron spectrometers instead of X-ray spectrometers for RIXS.
 Electron spectrometers can be much smaller and have higher collection efficiencies than grating spectrometers with similar resolutions.

 In PAX, X-rays to be measured are incident on a converter material (or other system), where absorption of the X-rays generates photoelectrons.
 The emitted photoelectrons are then detected with a photoelectron spectrometer, giving the PAX spectrum.
 The PAX spectrum is approximately the convolution of the photoemission spectrum of the converter material when exposed to single color (monochromatic) X-ray radiation and the X-ray spectrum that we want to estimate.
 The photoemission spectrum can be easily measured with high accuracy.
 A common such spectrum consists of two narrow peaks and a non-uniform background.
 The desired X-ray spectrum is estimated from the measured PAX and photoemission spectra through deconvolution.

-While inferring information about X-ray spectra in this manner is an idea that was first proposed in the 60s, the PAX method has not yet seen significant adoption.
+While inferring information about X-ray spectra in this manner is an idea that was first proposed in the 1960s, the PAX method has not yet seen significant adoption.
 A main reason for this was concerns about whether X-ray spectra could be estimated robustly with PAX.
 In [1], we proposed a deconvolution algorithm for analyzing PAX data and showed that X-ray spectra could be robustly estimated from previously recorded PAX data moderate resolution (~0.5 eV) and counts (~10$^4$) [2].
 Further simulations [1] showed the promise of PAX for estimation of fine features (~0.1 eV scale) of X-ray spectra under experimental conditions that we think are achievable.
 This repository has code for the algorithm used in [1].

 ## Overview of Algorithm

 (See [1] for a detailed description).

 We assume we can model measured PAX spectra as a Poisson process with an expected value that is the discrete convolution over a certain range of the converter material photoemssion spectrum and the desired X-ray spectrum.
-From this, we can derive a scaled gradient iteration for maximizing the likelihood of the estimated RIXS spectra given the measured data.
+From this, we derived a scaled gradient iteration for maximizing the likelihood of the estimated RIXS spectra given the measured data.
 This maximum likelihood estimatation is regularized by convolving with a Gaussian after each iteration, as originally proposed in [3] for deconvolution of different types of data.
 The regularization strength is set by the width of this Gaussian, with wider Gaussians enforcing higher degrees of smoothness of the estimated X-ray spectra.
 We determine a criterion for estimating the optimal regularization strength in a self-supervised manner.
 We take the estimated RIXS spectrum, convolve it with the measured photoemission spectrum and determine the mean squared difference of this with respect to a different PAX spectrum measured in idential conditions.
 We showed with simulations in [1] that minimizing this mean squared difference approximately gives the regularization strength where the mean squared difference of estimated RIXS spectra and true RIXS spectra is minimized.

 ## Installation